To mark the 16 days of activism, the United Nations and the British Embassy in Brussels screened: ‘I am Belmaya’

 - Moderated by Caroline Petit, Officer in Charge of UNRIC

-The Q&A will be followed by a reception.
+The Q&A was followed by a reception.

 The panellists will take questions from the audience on some of the themes from the film, such as gender equality, prevention of gender based violence, educating women and girls and women’s empowerment.